aistdio/C-CPP-projects/README.md

 # Grep && Cat:
 Implementation of grep and cat (Linux) utilities in C language

-# First_month:
+# Misc projects:
-Folder with individual (sub-folders starting with letter T) and group projects done in first month of studying in s21
+Folder with individual (sub-folders starting with letter T) and group projects implementing different miscellaneous functions